 DETERMINE YOUR DOSAGE

 If you’re taking CBD oil for health maintenance, you should be taking lower doses of CBD.
-Anything over 50 milligrams a day may be more than you need.
-You may only need 25 milligrams or less per day.

 If you’re trying to help a particular ailment, on the other hand, you might need higher doses of CBD.
 Or you may be taking medications with which CBD will interact.
 There may be other considerations.
 You really need to discuss your decision with a qualified medical professional who is well-versed in the use of CBD as a therapy for your particular condition in order to determine your ideal dosage.